dieselpoint/norm/README.md

 In particular, you might want to override .getDataSource() to set the maximum number of connections that the connection pool opens.
 By default, it's set to 100, but that is really excessive if you have a large number of servers connecting to a single database.
 Hikari opens all the connections on startup and leaves them open.
 This can be a burden on your database server.

+###Dependencies
+Norm needs javax.persistence, but that's just for annotations.

+It also has a dependency on HikariCP for connection pooling, but that's entirely optional.
+If you don't want it, add an `<exclude>`  to the Norm dependency in your project's pom.
+Then subclass Database and override the getDataSource() method.

 Finally, you'll need to include your JDBC driver as a dependency.
 Here's a sample for MySQL:

 ```